nalindas9/nalindas9/README.md

 - 👋 Hi, I’m @nalindas9
 - 👀 I’m interested in Robotics, Computer Vision, Perception and Software Engineering
-- 📫 How to reach me - Email - nalindas9@gmail.com
+- 📫 How to reach me - Email - nalindas9@gmail.com. nalin@htic.iitm.ac.in

 <!---
 nalindas9/nalindas9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.